stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/02-create-project.md

 ![Web Console Projects](../../assets/mono-to-micro-part-1/projects.png)

-Click on the `CoolStore Microservice Application` to be taken to the project overview page which will list all of the routes, services, deployments, and pods that you have running as part of your project:
+Click on the `CoolStore Inventory Microservice Application` to be taken to the project overview page which will list all of the routes, services, deployments, and pods that you have running as part of your project: